Tombarr/barrasso-blog/content/posts/2026-04-27-iclaw-ai-agent-using-apple-intelligence/index.md

 At present, **iClaw is basically a bad Siri**.
 Ask it for the weather, a stock quote, a Wikipedia summary, or some basic math.
 It uses Apple's tools to read calendar events, search through email, transcribe a podcast, or translate a document.
 But iClaw (and general-purpose on-device AI) has some major limits today.
 Small models excel at executing a single, narrowly defined task, but they fail at task decomposition and "reading between the lines."
 If you don't spell out exactly what you want, on-device AI models are much more likely to make mistakes.

+Some of iClaw's key features include:

+- **Just-in-time Permissions**. iClaw doesn't use blanket permissions or policies.
+It lives in the App Sandbox and asks permission whenever it wants to read your Calendar or send an iMessage.
+- **Browser Bridge**. iClaw can read and interact with Safari, Chrome, or Firefox through a Web Extension.
+- **Dynamic Widgets**. iClaw creates on-the-fly widgets using it's own DSL, so you don't have to read a wall of text.

-What's more exciting is what iClaw _could_ do with an updated model and an improved harness.
+What's exciting is what iClaw _could_ do with an updated model and an improved harness.

 ### What _could_ iClaw do?